Alipoustdouzan/SQLMigrationByQuery/README.md

     ALTER TABLE dbo.tblUser ADD [strAddress] NVARCHAR(300) NULL END
 ```
+Set your migration descrition from of --@strMigrationDesc= in your .sql file.

 # Tips
 1. If migration query execute successfully it means that query will never execute again.